 - Try to find a more efficient solution and talk about the improved Big O notation

 - Write down the steps of your solution in clear text.
 It's helpful for the interviewer and the interviewee to see if the proposed solution is correct

 - Test your written code with different parameters and check if it works

 - Talk about possible code improvements and unit tests

 You should be able to describe your profession in 1-2 short sentences.
 It's helpful for interviewers to identify your technical focus, and you will probably be mainly asked about stuff you are good at.

 Good example (again from Wesbos): Designer, Developer & Entrepreneur making the web an awesome place

-Reading the second sentence gives me a very clear picture of this developer in only one sentence.
+Reading the second sentence gives me a clear picture of this developer in only one sentence.

-You should be able to draw a high-level project architecture of a project you worked with in an understandable but technical correct way.
+You should be able to draw a high-level project architecture of a project you worked with in an understandable but technically correct way.

-Of course, I cannot guarantee that you will success in every technical job interview if you follow my tips.
-But I am pretty sure that you are more confident, less nervous and better prepared.
+Of course, I cannot guarantee that you will succeed in every technical job interview if you follow my tips.
+But I am sure you are more confident, less nervous and better prepared